Deoxyribonucleic acid (DNA)

 The purine adenine (A) of one strand is always paired with the pyrimidine thymine (T) of the opposite strand by two hydrogen bonds.
 T

 The two polynucleotide strands of DNA fit together much like the pieces in a jigsaw puzzle.
-Inspection shows that the two strands are not positioned directly opposite one another.

 The helix is right-handed; that is, the chains turn counter clockwise as they approach a viewer looking down the longitudinal axis.
 The two backbones are anti-parallel, which means they run in opposite directions with respect to the orientation of their sugars.

 One end of every strand has been exposed to 5′-hydroxyl group, frequently with phosphates attached, although the other end has a free 3 ‘-hydroxyl group.

 The structure of DNA just described is that of the B form, the most common form in cells.
 Two other forms of DNA have been identified.
 The A form primarily differs from the B form in that it has 11 base pairs per helical turn, rather than 10.5, and a vertical length of 2.6 A, rather than 3.4.

 Thus it is wider than the B form.
 The Z form is dramatically different, having a left-handed helical structure, rather than right-handed as seen in the B and A forms.
 The Z form has 12 base pairs per helical turn and a vertical rise of 3.7 A.

 Thus it is more slender than the B form.
 At this time, it is unclear whether the A form is found in cells.
 However, evidence exists that small portions of chromosomes can be in the Z form.
 The role, if any, for these stretches of Z DNA is unknown.